 Click HERE for the list of 2021 senior scams issued by AARP.

 How to Protect Yourself or a Senior You Love

-You can protect yourself or a senior loved one from becoming a victim of scammers taking advantage of coronavirus fears by fact-checking information from legitimate sources like What is the Federal Government Doing, the FCC site Covid-19 Consumer Warnings and Safety Tips, Snopes’ special The Coronavirus Collection, the National Council on Aging’s blog, and the National Consumers League’s Fraud project.
+You can protect yourself or a senior loved one from becoming a victim of scammers taking advantage of coronavirus fears by fact-checking information from legitimate sources like What is the Federal Government Doing, the FCC site Covid-19 Consumer Warnings and Safety Tips, Snopes’ special The Coronavirus Collection, and the National Consumers League’s Fraud project.